 startup process.
 However, replication can now continue after a

 restart if the temporary files have been removed.

 MySQL arranges that temporary files are removed if mysqld is terminated.
 On platforms that support it (such as Unix), this is done by unlinking the file after opening it.
 The disadvantage of this is that the name does not appear in directory listings and you do not see a big temporary file that fills up the file system in which the temporary file directory is located.
 (In such cases, lsof +L1 may be helpful in identifying large files associated with mysqld.)

 BY), MySQL normally uses one or two temporary files.

 The maximum disk space required is determined by the following

 (length of what is sorted + sizeof(row pointer)) * number of matched rows * 2

 The row pointer size is usually four bytes, but may grow in the future for really big tables.

-creates a temporary copy of the original table in the same
+technique create a temporary copy of the original table in the